Xilinx/ml-suite/docs/tutorials/anaconda.md

 `pip install jupyter `

 ### Notes for running on AWS w/ Anaconda
-At the moment, AWS requires root priveleges to deploy on FPGAs.
+At the moment, AWS requires root privileges to deploy on FPGAs.
 Follow the steps below as a work around:

 1)  Become root `sudo su`
 2)  Set Environment Variables Required by runtime `source <MLSUITE_ROOT>/overlaybins/setup.sh aws`